lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     Jeff Tranter <jtranter@ics.com>

     and...Seth.
-I changed the source a bit to fit the BeagleBone Black and Relay Cape while using sysfs.
+I changed the source a bit to fit the BeagleBone Black and Relay Cape while using the specification made by the beagleboard.org people from their organization.

     */